kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/aks/_index.en.md

 ## Edit the Machine Deployment

 {{% notice info %}}
 Only one operation can be performed at one point of time.
-If replica is updated then upgrade kuberntes version will be disabled and vice versa.
+If the replica count is updated then Kubernetes version upgrade will be disabled and vice versa.
 {{% /notice %}}

 - Navigate to the cluster overview, scroll down to machine deployments.